 That's not my problem.

-When someone makes excuses which you don't accept, you can say this to them.
+When someone makes excuses which you don't accept, you can use this phrase.

 For example, imagine that someone owes you money and is supposed to pay you back soon.
 But then they say that their car broke down, so they don't have any money right now.
 You can reply: